Leica announces new 64MP S3 medium format camera

 The S3 is an evolution on the S2 design that's been around since 2011, with the S3 maintaining the optical viewfinder.
 However, the sensor takes a massive step up from 37.5MP to 64MP, bringing with it 3fps burst shooting, un-cropped Full HD video and 4K Cinema recording options.

-The new Leica S3 will use the company's L-mount, with Leica also announcing a partnership with Panasonic and Sigma, giving weight to the rumors that we'll see a full-frame Panasonic camera very soon.
+The new Leica S3 will use the company's L-mount, with Leica also announcing a partnership with Panasonic and Sigma.
+Panasonic has also just announced the S1 and S1R full-frame mirrorless cameras.

 According to Leica, its current lens range has resolution in reserve and so won't be 'exhausted' by the 64MP resolution the new S3 offers, and will continue to be more than good enough in the future.